-- Approval – Ensure all authors have seen and approved the final version of the article prior to submission.
-All authors must also approve the journal to which you are submitting.
+- Approval – Ensure all authors have seen and approved the final version of the article prior to submission and are aware it is being submitted to Vascular Biology.

 - Open Access – The appropriate Open Access licence must be selected on submission.
 Authors are responsible for ensuring any funder mandates are followed.
 For further details, please see the Open Access policy.